 Understanding What a Pattern Maker Does

-Pattern makers work behind the scenes in the production of every successful fashion line, yet many people are unaware of what a pattern maker really does.
+Pattern makers work behind the scenes to produce every successful fashion line, yet many people are unaware of what a pattern maker really does.
 Pattern makers use a system of design knowledge and mathematics to create templates for your garment concepts.
 They iron out the tiny details to ensure that when your clothing comes to life in fabric, it will look just as amazing as it did in the fashion design sketches.

 As a fashion designer, you’ll need to collaborate with a pattern maker to create your own patterns that will act as a guide for sample makers, seamstresses, and manufacturers.
 No house can stand on a weak foundation, and no fashion line can begin without excellent patterns.

 - Pattern Grading: This is the process of creating a range of sizes for a single garment style.
-Pattern grading takes precision and strict adherence to a formula to translate a design into a range of sizes.
+Pattern grading takes precision and strict adherence to a formula to translate a design into various sizes.

 - Template: A template is just another word for pattern, which is the blueprint of a garment.

 - Paper Pattern: Typically created on paper or cardboard, a paper pattern is created once the pattern maker has refined their design.
-This final pattern design is clear and legible, so it can be copied and reprinted.
-While the average consumer can buy paper patterns to sew their own clothing, fashion designers give them to the manufacturer to produce the garments.
+This final pattern design is clear and legible so that it can be copied and reprinted.
+While the average consumer can buy paper patterns to sew their own clothing, fashion designers give them the manufacturer to produce the garments.

 - French Curves: Essential to fashion designers and pattern makers alike, this classic tool is a perfectly curved ruler used to make lines and cuts in patterns and fabric.